giyushino/EvolutionSimulation/README.md

 # EvolutionSimulation
 Testing out if I can replicate evolutionary adaptations seen in nature, as well as the natural improvements of neural networks.
-Currently testing if a binary classification CNN trained to differentiate between lions and sheep can achieve relatively high accuracy simply through a rudimentary implementation of evolution.
+Currently testing if a binary classification CNN trained to differentiate between lions and sheep can achieve relatively high accuracy simply through a rudimentary implementation of natural selection.

 ## Current Features
 Almost implemented the evolution, having difficulties with the CLIP Model normal training method